 The resounding response to previous Early Modern Rome conferences in May 2010 and October 2013 and October 2017—76 papers from 9 different countries and 119 papers from 12 countries and 136 papers from 14 countries—mirrored the complex mix of the city itself and the changing face of early modern studies.
 Early Modern Rome 4 will be no different.
 Over 130 speakers from 14 countries will be speaking from a variety of different, yet occasionally overlapping disciplines such as history, art and architectural history, literature, music, dance, religious studies, philosophy, history of science, diplomacy, gender, and others.

 As before, the first two days of the conference will take place in the city at the cultural institutions in and around piazza dell’Orologio, and the last day of the conference will instead be held at the Orsini-Odescalchi Castle in Bracciano.

 Please click here for the new CFP.
 All submissions are due on December 15, 2020.

-Conference sponsored by Early Modern Rome and with the collaboration of ACCENT, the Istituto storico italiano per il Medioevo, the Archivio storico Capitolino, the Biblioteca Vallicelliana, and the Orsini-Odescalchi Castle.
+Conference sponsored by Early Modern Rome and with the collaboration of Accent Global Learning, the Istituto storico italiano per il Medioevo, the Archivio storico Capitolino, the Biblioteca Vallicelliana, and the Orsini-Odescalchi Castle.